Brandin Cooks: 2023 season

 On March 19, 2023, the Texans traded Cooks to the Cowboys in exchange for a fifth-round pick in 2023 (#161-Nick Hampton) and a sixth-round pick in 2024.
 This trade made Cooks tie the NFL all-time record for most traded player held by retired running back, Eric Dickerson.

-During the season opener, Cooks suffered a slight MCL sprain during the 40–0 shutout victory over the New York Giants.
-He did not play in the second game against the New York Jets, while recovering from the injury.
+During the season opener, Cooks suffered a slight MCL sprain in the 40–0 shutout victory over the New York Giants.
+He did not play the following week against the New York Jets due to his injury.
 Cooks had a slow start to the season, tallying 17 catches for 165 yards and two touchdowns in the first eight games.
 In a Week 10 victory over the Giants, he had nine receptions for 173 yards and a touchdown.
 Cooks appeared in 16 games with 15 starts, making 54 receptions for 657 yards and eight touchdowns.

 2024 season

-Prior to Week 5, Cooks was placed on injured reserve with a knee issue.
-He missed seven games.
-In the 2024 season, Cooks had 26 receptions for 259 yards and three touchdowns in 10 games and nine starts.
+Prior to Week 5, Cooks was placed on injured reserve with a knee issue (infection that required a cleanup), forcing him to miss seven games.
+He appeared in 10 games f(9 starts), catching 26 passes for 259 yards and 3 touchdowns.

 New Orleans Saints (second stint)

 On March 21, 2025, Cooks signed a two-year, $13 million contract with the New Orleans Saints, the team that drafted him in the first round in 2014.
-He was released on November 19.
+Cooks was released on November 19, after requesting to be cut.
+He appeared in 10 games with 3 starts, posting 19 receptions for 165 yards and no touchdowns.

+Buffalo Bills

+On November 25, 2025, Cooks signed with the Buffalo Bills.
+During Week 17 against the Eagles, he had four receptions for 101 yards in the narrow 13–12 loss.
+He had 5 receptions for 114 yards in 5 games with two starts.
+He was declared inactive for the season finale.

+In the Divisional Round against the Denver Broncos, Cooks was involved a pivotal and controversial ruling where a deep pass was intercepted by cornerback Ja'Quan McMillian in overtime.
+Both players jumped for the ball with Cooks landing on the field and McMillian landing on top of him and pulling the ball out of Cooks' hands in the end.
+The officials ruled it an interception and confirmed the call after video review.
+Following the interception, the Broncos went on to win 33–30 by driving down the field and kicking the game-winning field goal.
+In a postgame interview, head coach Sean McDermott criticized the officials' ruling of an interception and believed it should have been ruled a valid catch by Cooks.

+San Francisco 49ers

+On September 22, 2026, Cooks signed with the San Francisco 49ers practice squad.